-It appears in the 1690 Devonshire Schedule recording an enormous bequest from Elizabeth, Countess of Devonshire to her daughter Anne, Countess of Exeter.
-In this, appearing under the list of ‘Gold Things’ is: ‘A Round openwork plate of Gold Enamel’d in little the story of Acteon’.
+It appears in the 1690 Devonshire Schedule, an inventory listing an enormous bequest from Elizabeth, Countess of Devonshire (1619-1689), to her daughter Anne, Countess of Exeter (1649-1703).

 Appearing under the heading ‘Gold Things’ is: ‘A Round openwork plate of Gold Enamel’d in little the story of Actaeon’.

 The story of Diana, the Roman goddess of hunting and Actaeon appears in Ovid’s Metamorphoses.

 Actaeon was a huntsman who chanced upon Diana whilst she was bathing.
 On discovering him, the furious goddess turned him into a stag and set his own hunting dogs to kill him.